What is an Unweighted GPA?

 When comparing weighted and unweighted grade point averages, one of the most significant factors to take into account is the scale on which they are evaluated.
 Unweighted GPA is calculated by subtracting the weighted GPA from the total grade point average.

-Examining the two GPAs side by side does not provide an accurate representation of the difference between weighted and unweighted GPAs.
+Examining the two GPAs side by side does not accurately represent the difference between weighted and unweighted GPAs.
 This is due to the fact that weighted and unweighted grades are typically evaluated using distinct GPA systems.

 In general, the majority of unweighted scales have a range that goes from 0.0 to 4.0, with 0.0 representing all Fs and 4.0 representing all As.